Evaro, Montana

-Evaro is a census-designated place (CDP) in Missoula County, Montana, United States, and part of the Missoula Metropolitan Statistical Area.
-It is located on the southernmost tip of the Flathead Indian Reservation, approximately 20 mi north of downtown Missoula and is served by US Highway 93.
-In 2010, Evaro had a population of 322, a decrease from 329 in 2000.
+Evaro is a census-designated place (CDP) in Missoula County, Montana, United States, and part of the Missoula metropolitan area.
+It is located on the southernmost part of the Flathead Indian Reservation, approximately 20 mi north of downtown Missoula via US Highway 93.
+As of the 2020 census, the population of the CDP was 373, up from 322 in 2010.